Suburban parkland is important to Melburnians. So, we’re developing new parks and trails and improving existing ones right across Melbourne.

 The Suburban Parks program will boost tourism and park visitation, jobs and investment across the state.

-More information about these exciting parks project will be available soon.
+More information about each project will be available soon.
 In the meantime, you can contact the Suburban Parks project team for further information.

 This web page will be regularly updated with new information about the progress of this exciting program.